uom-resquant/modelling_book/docs/04-carpentry.md

 ##                                           819
 ```

-Now you have easier to interpret the output.
+Now you have it easier to interpret the output.

 ## Recoding factors